-We now know how many advisors that we need during every half-an-hour period across each day, so it’s time to think about shift patterns and specifically these two things; what works for the company and, more importantly, what works for the advisor.
-After all, we need to design shifts so advisors want to work them, we can maximise their efficiency afterwards.
+We now know how many advisors that we need during every half-hour period across each day, so it’s time to think about shift patterns and specifically these two things: what works for the company and, more importantly, what works for the advisor.
+After all, we need to design shifts so advisors want to work them; we can maximise their efficiency afterwards.

 The key is to have a “target market” of potential advisors whose lifestyle perfectly fits with the shifts that you design.